mariadb-corporation/MaxScale/Documentation/Routers/KafkaCDC.md

 is replicated before a DDL event for it is replicated, the CREATE TABLE will be queried from the master server.

+During shutdown, the Kafka event queue is flushed.
+This can take up to 60 seconds if the network is slow or there are network problems.

 ## Configuration

 The `servers` parameter defines the set of servers where the data is replicated